Pillifino/h4_codequiz/README.md

     - rough in the elements in HTML, style is less important */

-Project Outline
-Variables
-    Time variables (Activities 9 & 10)
-        var seconds left = 60
-        var timeEL = document.queryselector("#countdown)

-    Score variables (Activity 11 & 12)
-        var score = 60
-        var incrementEl = document.querySelector('#increment")
-        var losetimeEl (connect to countdown function) = document.querySelector('#decrement") var countEl

-Functions
-    Tite Page
-    Start Button function
-        - When clicked, link to the first question and start timer

-    Time Function
-        -Use WebAPI: setInterval
-        -use if statment for when time gets to 0 that will stop timer and bring up final score -create a function that displays the timeEL var using .textContent Score Function
-        -create increment function with on click
-        -to print new score: countEl.textContent = score;

-Questions 1-5 (Create Object with each property being a question with an array of answers)
-    Answer Buttons
-        -When Correct answer is clicked, add one point to score

 /*
  2. Identify events
     - Identify HTML elements that generate events, create variables at the top of